Judge asks why Capitol rioters are paying just $1.5 million for attack, while U.S. taxpayers will pay more than $500 million

 The department and U.S. attorney’s office declined to comment beyond court statements.

-Prosecutors gave few details in early June when they put a price tag for the first time on damage done to the U.S. Capitol in the riots, saying in court filings that as of mid-May the sum totaled “approximately $1,495,326.55.”
+Prosecutors gave few details in early June when they put a price tag for the first time on damage done to the Capitol in the riots, saying in court filings that as of mid-May the sum totaled “approximately $1,495,326.55.”

-The basis of the estimate was not clear, but appeared to reflect the immediate costs of replacing broken windows, doors and other property.
+The basis of the estimate was not clear but appeared to reflect the immediate costs of replacing broken windows, doors and other property.
 A spokeswoman for the Architect of the Capitol said the agency gave damage assessments to the Justice Department, which calculated the per-case penalty, and separate assessments to House and Senate appropriators for wider security costs.

 Federal law allows judges at sentencing to order convicted offenders to reimburse victims for property damage and other losses, depending whether losses are a direct and foreseeable result of an offender’s crime.
 But the law also makes restitution a negotiable item pursuant to plea agreement.

-Howell on Monday eventually accepted the guilty plea of Glenn Wes Lee Croy, 46, who admitted traveling with an Ohio co-defendant to attend a rally for President Donald Trump at the White House Ellipse, walking to the Capitol, and standing at its steps for about an hour before entering the just-breached building at 2:20 p.m.
+Howell on Monday eventually accepted the guilty plea of Glenn Wes Lee Croy, 46, who admitted traveling with an Ohio co-defendant to attend a rally for President Donald Trump at the Ellipse, walking to the Capitol, and standing at its steps for about an hour before entering the just-breached building at 2:20 p.m.

-Croy shared a photo of himself next to a statue of Lincoln before leaving after about 20 minutes.
+Croy shared a photo of himself next to a statue of Abraham Lincoln before leaving after about 20 minutes.

-Croy and his attorney, Kira Anne West, acknowledged that before entering, he understood access to the Capitol was restricted because he saw police at the top of the steps firing smoke or pepper spray grenades at the crowd, but did not know gathering outside was prohibited.
+Croy and his attorney, Kira Anne West, acknowledged that before entering, he understood access to the Capitol was restricted because he saw police at the top of the steps firing smoke or pepper spray grenades at the crowd but did not know gathering outside was prohibited.

-O’Connor noted that in a plea deal signed both sides on July 31, prosecutors did not agree as they have for some other defendants that a no-jail, probation-only sentence might be appropriate for Croy, which Howell noted.
+O’Connor noted that in a plea deal signed by both sides on July 31, prosecutors did not agree as they have for some other defendants that a no-jail, probation-